Making a memory box

 The suggestions here can be adapted to help you create a memory box for any loved one.
 For example, this might be a memory box for your children to help them remember your partner who has died.
 Depending on their age, children can be involved in building their own memory box to remember the person who has died.

 A memory box can be as simple or elaborate as you like.
-For example, you could make it using a shoe box, biscuit tin, or gift box.
-It does not have to be physical.
-You can also store memories digitally, using a USB memory stick, a hard drive, or online storage.
+For example, you could make it using a shoebox, biscuit tin or gift box.
+You can also store memories digitally, using a USB memory stick, hard drive or online storage.

 If you need any help and advice to get you started, ask your nurse or GP.
-There may be someone at your local hospice, such as a specialist nurse or an occupational or art therapist, who has experience in helping people with memory boxes.
+They could refer you to someone at your local hospice.
+This might be a specialist nurse or an occupational or art therapist who has experience in helping people with memory boxes.

 Some organisations, such as Winston’s Wish or Child Bereavement UK, sell specially made boxes with pockets to hold objects in place.